Feasibility Study of Curvature Effect in Flexible Antenna Arrays for 2-Dimensional Beam Alignment of 6G Wireless Systems: Simulation Results

 \section{Simulation Results}

-To assess the analytical derivations in Section II, the $4\times4$ patch antenna designed based on MFLEX modified polyimide (MPI) material was simulated in Ansys HFSS and four versions with different folding angles on both \textit{x}- and \textit{y}-axis were considered.
-For conciseness, we denote the angle of bending in the \textit{x}-axis and \textit{y}-axis by $x_{\xi_1},y_{\xi_2}$ where $\xi_1$ and $\xi_2$ are the angle of bending between the first and last antennas in a row or column along the \textit{x} and \textit{y} directions, respectively.
-Other than the unfolded scenario, $x_9,y_{45}$, $x_9,y_{90}$, $x_{45},y_{45}$, and $x_{15},y_{45}$ are the simulated versions of the folded antenna array.
+To assess the analytical derivations in Section II, the $4\times4$ patch antenna designed based on MFLEX modified polyimide material was simulated in Ansys HFSS with four different folding angles along the \textit{x}- and \textit{y}-axis.
+The angle of bending in the \textit{x}-axis and \textit{y}-axis are denoted as $x_{\xi_1},y_{\xi_2}$ where $\xi_1$ and $\xi_2$ are the angle of bending between the first and last antennas in a row or column along the \textit{x} and \textit{y} directions, respectively.
+The simulated folded antenna array versions include $x_9,y_{45}$, $x_9,y_{90}$, $x_{45},y_{45}$, and $x_{15},y_{45}$, in addition to the unfolded case. .
 As shown in Fig. \ref{fig:EtotZ}(a), the magnitude of radiated electric field changes with the folding angle and for excessively large angles (e.g., $\geq 90^0$), the destructive summation of fields from antennas results in weakened radiation intensity.
 The input impedance of the antenna array, $R_{ant}$, also changes by the folding degree and increases gradually by the bending angle, Fig. \ref{fig:EtotZ}(b).
-The simulated electric field and input resistance for the 5 scenarios are shown in ordered pairs comprising magnitude of total electric field and antenna array input impedance, i.e., ($|\vec{E}_{tot}|$,$R_{ant}$), and the values are (51,50), (46,67), (38,62), (30,67), and (46,72) for unfolded, $x_9,y_{45}$, $x_9,y_{90}$, $x_{45},y_{45}$, and $x_{15},y_{45}$, respectively.
-The simulation results match with these analytical equations.
+The total electric field and input resistance for the five scenarios, given as, ($|\vec{E}_{tot}|$,$R_{ant}$), are (51,50), (46,67), (38,62), (30,67), and (46,72), respectively.
+The simulation results align with the analytical equations.
 Moreover, $X_{ant}$, the reactive part of input impedance, is simulated for various bending scenarios in the \textit{x} and \textit{y} directions where the variations are negligible and bounded between $\pm$ 5$\Omega$, Fig. \ref{fig:EtotZ}(c).

-To exploit the beam-steering advantage of the flexible antenna array, three curvature scenarios of concave, flat, and convex both in x any y direction are simulated in HFSS and compared in Fig. \ref{fig:5}.
-It is evident that by folding the array along the y and x axis, the main radiated beam can be tilted corresponding to the folding amount, e.g., from $\theta=-25^0$ to $\theta=30^0$ in Fig. \ref{fig:5} with little peak gain variation when the curvature changes from concave to convex.
-To account for the possible beam squint \cite{squint} associated with the folding, in Fig.\ref{fig:mainfig}, the beam stability across the bandwidth is simulated in HFSS where a relatively small squint is observed for both E-plane and H-plane beam rotations.
-This property serves to utilize this design in 6G systems without a beam squint.
+To account for the possible beam squint \cite{squint} associated with the folding, in Fig. \ref{fig:mainfig}, the beam stability across the bandwidth was simulated in HFSS showing minimal squint in both the E-plane and H-plane, making this design suitable for 6G systems.